 Tengen Toppa Gurren Lagann only showed us the two kisses Yoko gave out before their respective recipients died shortly afterwards but Lagann-hen gave us one instance of this trope: when Nia accepts Simon's proposal of marriage, the two of them almost kiss but are interrupted by Nia switching to Anti-Spiralmode.

-In the five-part miniseries Wasted Minds, Tamuro asks Yura which country's trash she wants to teleport to (He has the power of teleportation, but can only teleport from trash pile to trash pile).
+In the five-part miniseries Wasted Minds by Rumiko Takahashi, Tamuro asks Yura which country's trash she wants to teleport to (He has the power of teleportation, but can only teleport from trash pile to trash pile).
 She tells him "France" and they lean in to kiss each other, only to be interrupted by Mr. Sekoi calling out:

 I brought some bread and milk!

-In Mirai Nikki Nishijima and Uryu share an almost kiss but are interrupted by a Walkie-Talkie.
-Kinda sad once you realize that Uryu and the 2nd world's Nishijima never get another chance.
+In Mirai Nikki Nishijima and Minene share an almost kiss but are interrupted by a Walkie-Talkie.
+Kinda sad once you realize that Minene and the 2nd world's Nishijima never get another chance.

 A running gag of sorts in Ah!
 My Goddess, given that the relationship between Keichii and Belldandy always teeters on the brink of romantic action but never crosses the threshold, making these inevitable.